 - Awarded Princeton University Fellowship (Appalachian State University News Feature)

-- Outstanding Junior Faculty of the Year Award for College of Arts & Sciences (Department of Anthropology)
+- Named the William C. Strickland Outstanding Young Faculty of the Year for the College of Arts & Sciences (Appalachian State University)

 - Publishes Mayan Language Book for Classrooms in Guatemala (Appalachian State University News Feature)